ProjectSakura/ProjectSakura.github.io/CONTRIBUTING.md

 Awesome!
 You have made your first contribution.
 If you have any doubts please let me know in the comments.

 #### BE OPEN!

+### DOWNLOAD PAGE UNSUPPORTED
+***
+The download page is currently unsupported.
+Any issues or PRs (pull requests) related to the download page will not be entertained.

+Reason: The page is being worked upon.
+We humbly request you to find some other issues to work on.